nationalarchives/a-b-testing/README.md

 ### The A/B Test

-In practical terms, what Google Optimize describe as a A/B test will be best suited to an A/B Template Test focused on creative treatment that can be **achieved through CSS alone**.
+In practical terms, what Google Optimize describe as a A/B test will be best suited to an A/B Template Test focused on creative treatment that can be achieved through:

+* CSS alone
+* Minor text changes (within, for example, buttons but not ideally suited to changes within large blocks of text)
-There is an active Google Optimize experiment on the site at [http://a-b-testing-experiments.azurewebsites.net/](http://a-b-testing-experiments.azurewebsites.net/) which shows:

-* 50% of visitors teal buttons
-* 50% of visitors black buttons with a teal border
+We have created an active Google Optimize experiment at [http://a-b-testing-experiments.azurewebsites.net/](http://a-b-testing-experiments.azurewebsites.net/) which shows 50% of visitors teal buttons and 50% of visitors black buttons with a teal border

+#### Information for developers

 These changes were made in the Google Optimize dashboard by creating a variant and assigning the related CSS styles.
 It appears that each 'experiment' requires an amendment to the Google Analytics code snippet on the corresponding page.
 For example, the A/B test above needed an additional `require()`, a new `<style>` block and a new `(function(a,s,y,n,c,h,i.d.e) { ... })` call: